Nicola Cabibbo: Research

 Cabibbo addressed these issues, following Murray Gell-Mann and Maurice Lévy, by postulating weak universality, which involves a similarity in the weak interaction coupling strength between different generations of particles.
 He addressed the second issue with a mixing angle θC (now called the Cabibbo angle), between the down and strange quarks.
 Modern measurements show that θ_{C} = 13.04°.

 Before the discovery of the third generation of quarks, this work was extended by Makoto Kobayashi and Toshihide Maskawa to the Cabibbo–Kobayashi–Maskawa matrix.
 In 2008, Kobayashi and Maskawa shared one half of the Nobel Prize in Physics for their work.
 Some physicists had bitter feelings that the Nobel Prize committee failed to reward Cabibbo for his vital part.
 Asked for a reaction on the prize, Cabibbo preferred to give no comment.
 According to sources close to him, however, he was embittered.

 Later, Cabibbo researched applications of supercomputers to address problems in modern physics with the experiments APE 100 and APE 1000.

 Cabibbo supported attempts to rehabilitate executed Italian philosopher Giordano Bruno, citing the apologies on Galileo Galilei as a possible model to correct the historical wrongs done by the Church.

 After his death in 2011, the Franklin Institute awarded him with the Benjamin Franklin Medal in Physics.

-Death

-He died from respiratory problems in a Rome hospital on August 16, 2010, at the age of 75.

-For his credits in physics, after his death, a classroom within La Sapienza's "Enrico Fermi" Physics New Department has been named after him in his honour.
+Personal life and death

+In 1962, Cabibbo married Paola Iandolo, who became a professor of North American literature at the University of Salerno and then of American Literature at the Sapienza University of Rome.
+The couple had one son, Andrea, who was born in 1966 and is a molecular biologist.
+Cabibbo died on August 16, 2010 at the Fatebenefratelli Hospital in Rome, at the age of 75, after having been admitted for a respiratory failure.
+He had been suffering from a tumour for several years.